0xadri/notes-js/__html.md

 An element's background image cannot be placed relatively (according) to its right or bottom edges.
 A solution can be to create the background image with the empty space needed (at the bottom or right) and then place the image on the right or/and bottom edge of the element.

-> background shorthand property:
+`background` shorthand property:
->

 > background: url(../img/sprite_arrow.gif) scroll   no-repeat 0 -116px;
 >
 > background: imageLocation  regularBehavior  repeatOrNot  HPos VPos

-Mind the issue with GIF background image in Chrome.
+Mind the issue with GIF background image in Chrome https://stackoverflow.com/questions/7921092/chrome-does-not-render-gif-background-image

 You usually also define the background color: